Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **c.** In the browser, select **Run** --> **Build**, select your platform (iOS/Android), choose **AppBuilder companion app**, and click **Next**.
 You will see a QR code pointing to the application.
 * **e.** **Android:** Open the NativeScript app on your device.
 With the NativeScript app running, open the notification drawer.
 Tap **Scan** and use the integrated scanner to scan the QR code displayed in the browser.
-* **f.** **iOS:** Open the NativeScript app on your device and with a two-finger left-to-right swipe reveal the companion app menu.
+* **f.** **iOS:** Open the NativeScript app on your device and with a two-finger left-to-right swipe from far left reveal the companion app menu.
 Tap **QR Scanner** in the menu and use the integrated scanner to scan the QR code displayed in the browser.
 ![Using a two-finger swipe on your device](images/swipe.png)

 * **e.** **Windows Phone:** A companion app for Windows Phone is not yet available.